-But people always, somehow, find their love against all odds, and go on with their happy lives; ups and downs, and 'getting through's.
+But people always, somehow, find their love against all odds, and go on with their happy lives; the ups and downs, and 'getting through's.

 But once you pass that time bracket, you'd better just down some bleach or jump off a cliff, since life would be completely and utterly useless without them.

-Like everyone else, he traveled the world in his 23rd year, and even during his 24th year.
-Once he got to his 25th year however, he sank into depression, and in his 26th year, I watched on with his friends and my family as his casket was lowered into the ground, my parents crying bloody murder, and his best friends cursing the Gods above, below and all around us.
+Like everyone else, he traveled the world in his twenty-third year, and even during his twenty-fourth year.
+Once he got to his twenty-fifth year however, he sank into depression, and in his twenty-sixth year, I watched on with his friends and my family as his casket was lowered into the ground, my parents crying bloody murder, and his best friends cursing the Gods above, below and all around us.

 According to her, "Forging your own piece to yourself is better than sitting around and waiting for it to come running into your arms and sweeping you away from your troubles."

-I really want to take her advice and shout, "Blasphemy!", like she did; but when you watch all your friends find their Half and attend their wedding mere months later while you're halfway through your 25th year with no hope of finding your Half, you'd want to take the easy way out like Jupiter did.
+I really want to take her advice and shout, "Blasphemy!", like she did; but when you watch all your friends find their Half and attend their wedding mere months later while you're halfway through your twenty-fifth year with no hope of finding your Half, you'd want to take the easy way out too like Jupiter did.